radish-es/academic-web/content/courses/Property/readings/week1.md

 ### Quiz

-After viewing the screencast above, complete steps one (*read the facts*) and two (*figure out where each judge is going*) of the analysis.
-Then test your knowledge with this quiz.
 <iframe src="https://opensourcelaw.limesurvey.net/666313" height="800"frameBorder="0"></iframe>{{% /callout %}}

 Once you've completed the quiz above, move on to step 3 of the case review strategy: read the full case as closely as possible.
-You will likely find some terms and concepts a little confusing or totally incomprehensible.
+You will likely find some terms and concepts a little confusing; others you might find totally incomprehensible.
 This is completely normal.
 Try not to get too discouraged if you find that reading cases is frustrating at first.
-Keep going — this will get easier the more you practice, even if it feels like treading water for now.
+Keep going — this will get easier as you practice, even if it feels like treading water for now.
 I encourage you to take the case in chunks, using the prompts along the way to pause your reading and take stock of what you're learning or finding it hard to understand.

 ## *Harrison v Carswell*, [1976] 2 SCR 200 ##
 <a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/harrison.rtf" rel="noopener">RTF</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/harrison.docx" rel="noopener">DOCX</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/harrison.pdf" target="_blank" rel="noopener">PDF</a>